freedomofpress/securedrop-builder/README.md

 Please build the wheel by using the following command.
 	PKG_DIR=/home/user/code/securedrop-client make build-wheels
-Then sync the newly built wheels and sources to the s3 bucket.
+Then add the newly built wheels and sources to ./localwheels/.
-Also update the index HTML files accordingly and sync to s3.
+Also update the index HTML files accordingly commit your changes.
 After these steps, please rerun the command again.
 ```